Clofarabine (Evoltra ®)

 Your hair may thin but you’re unlikely to lose all the hair from your head.
 This usually starts after your first or second cycle of chemotherapy.
 It is almost always temporary and your hair will grow back after chemotherapy ends.
 Your nurse can give you advice about coping with hair loss.

-Clofaribine may cause headaches.
-If this happens, let your doctor or nurse know.
-They can give you painkillers.
+Clofarabine may cause headaches.
+If this happens, let your doctor or nurse know, as they can give you painkillers.

 Effects on the nervous system